-David L. Nathan, MD, DFAPA is a Princeton, New Jersey based psychiatrist, consultant, and educator, working exclusively through Princeton Psychiatry & Consulting, LLC.
+David L. Nathan, MD, DLFAPA is a Princeton, New Jersey based psychiatrist, consultant, and educator, working exclusively through Princeton Psychiatry & Consulting, LLC.
 He is also a professional speaker and published author on diverse academic subjects in history and science.

 Originally from the Philadelphia area, Dr. Nathan graduated magna cum laude from Princeton University.
 He received his M.D. from the University of Pennsylvania School of Medicine, where he distinguished himself in the creative design and development of medical education software.
 He subsequently completed his residency at McLean Hospital, the nation’s premier psychiatric hospital and an affiliate of Harvard Medical School.